EU, U.S. to end trade tariffs, call for new study into COVID-19 origins, summit draft says | Business

 - Country:

-The leaders of the European Union and the United States are set to commit to lifting steel tariffs before Dec.
-1 2021 and avoid any further transatlantic trade disputes, according to a draft statement prepared for a June 15 summit in Brussels.
-The draft, seen by Reuters and which will be discussed by EU ambassadors on Wednesday, also commits to ending a long-running spat over subsidies to aircraft makers before July 11.
+The draft, which will be discussed by EU ambassadors on Wednesday, commits to ending a long-running spat over subsidies to aircraft makers before July 11, and to lifting steel tariffs imposed three years ago by December.
+Despite pressure by U.S. steel industry groups to keep the "Section 232" national security tariffs imposed by Trump, the draft said: "We commit to working towards lifting before 1 December 2021 all additional/punitive tariffs on both sides linked to our steel and aluminum dispute."

+The EU and the United States are the world's top trading powers, along with China, but Trump sought to sideline the EU.
+After scotching a free-trade agreement with the EU, the Trump administration focused on shrinking a growing U.S. deficit in goods trade.
+Biden, however, sees the EU as an ally in promoting free trade, as well as fighting climate change and ending the COVID-19 pandemic.

-Both sides will agree to cooperate on facing China's economic, political and military rise policy and also call for a new study into the origins of the COVID-19 pandemic, first detected in China.
+At the Brussels summit, both sides will agree to cooperate on China policy and also call for a new study into the origins of the COVID-19 pandemic, first detected in the Chinese city of Wuhan, the draft said.
 "We call for progress on a transparent, evidence-based ... study on the origins of COVID-19, that is free from interference," the draft said.

+The two prevailing theories are that the virus jumped from animals, possibly bats, to humans, or that it escaped from a virology laboratory in Wuhan.
+Members of a WHO team that visited China this year to investigate COVID-19's origin said they were not given access to all data, fuelling the debate.
+If agreed, the joint stance on China will be a boost for the Biden administration, which seeks friends to stand up to Beijing but has said it will not force any ally to choose sides.

+European Union has until now tried to maintain a strategic balance that avoids alienating either China or the United States.
+But China's military expansion, its claims to sovereignty in most of the South China Sea, and the mass detentions of Muslim Uyghurs in northwestern China have shifted the mood in Brussels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)